5 Secrets to Using Quizzes for Effective Lead Generation

 There you have it - the 5 secrets to successfully use quizzes for lead generation.

-You’ve seen how (and why) quizzes are some of the most effective lead generation tools around.
+You’ve seen how (and why) quizzes are some of the most effective lead-generation tools around.
 Engage your site’s visitors, collect information from interested leads – and sync with your ActiveCampaign account.

-Follow these tips for lead generation quizzes and you’ll have your own automated marketing funnel to help you qualify and convert more leads into happy customers.
+Follow these tips for lead generation quizzes and you’ll have your automated marketing funnel to help you qualify and convert more leads into happy customers.